gnugat-legacy/GnugatWizardBundle/README.md

 # Gnugat Wizard Bundle

-Removes [muggle](http://en.wikipedia.org/wiki/Muggle) steps from bundle installation (for instance the manual edition of `app/AppKernel.php`) by shrinking it to a single command:
+Removes [muggle](http://en.wikipedia.org/wiki/Muggle) steps from bundle installation by shrinking it to a single command:

     composer require 'acme/demo-bunlde:*'

+No more manual edition of `app/AppKernel.php`, everything is done automagically!

 Read more about this project with the following [introduction](Resources/doc/01-introduction.md).